treosh/exthouse/README.md

 2. Identify web extensions that harm web performance.
 3. Provide developers with reports they can use to improve performance.
 4. Show that desktop users may experience unexpected performance issues related to web extensions.
+5. Try to figure out the way to notify users about a negative impact of the installing extension, at best at Chrome Web Store level.

 ## Methodology